nikitastupin/clairvoyance/.github/CONTRIBUTING.md

 poetry config virtualenvs.in-project true poetry install
 ```

+We use [VSCodium](https://vscodium.com/#install)/VSCode IDE with [some extensions](../.vscode/extensions.json).
+Having said that, you might use other tools as long as the outcome follows the guidelines of this project.

 ### Git Branches
 Always use dedicated git branches for fixes or features instead of working directly on the master branch.